missoso/srl-mh-l3-evpn/README.md

       group: server
 ```

-The 1st bing is the startup configuration and the 2nd one is the daemons setup which defines what protocols will be active, in this case:
+The 1st bind is the startup configuration and the 2nd one is the daemons setup which defines what protocols will be active, in this case:

 ```bash
 bgpd=yes